Phoenix

 What can I Fight and Where?

-To begin with it is best to avoid trouble as your courier is simply not up to it.
+To begin with it is best to avoid trouble as your starting ships are simply not up to it.
+You could try a bit of Privateering against Halo Tramp Haulers as these are controlled by the game.
 If you are serious about getting into trouble, you shouldn't be needing to read this FAQ!

 Top